fleetdm/fleet/handbook/community.md

 6. Eric will route signatures required over to Mike with Docusign.

-7. Once the above steps have been completed,. use the [Speaking events issue template](https://github.com/fleetdm/confidential/issues/new?assignees=mike-j-thomas&labels=&template=6-speaking-event.md&title=Speaking+event) to prepare speakers and participants for the event.
+7. Once the above steps have been completed, use the [Speaking events issue template](https://github.com/fleetdm/confidential/issues/new?assignees=mike-j-thomas&labels=&template=6-speaking-event.md&title=Speaking+event) to prepare speakers and participants for the event.

 ## Community contributions (pull requests)